jonaselmesten/learndeck-webservice/README.md

 ## General info
 Needed to run the webservice:
 * MySQL or similar DBMS for holding card data etc.
-* Amazon AWS account for image resources.
+* Amazon com.learndeck.AWS account for image resources.